-- The level of the premium in 2018-19 is £1320 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months or were previously looked after (£2340).
+- The level of the premium is £1345 per pupil (Nov 21) for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months or were previously looked after (£2345).

 - Eligibility for the Pupil Premium is extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-At Broadfields, there are 182 children eligible and therefore our total funding is £240,240 (2018).
+At Broadfields, there are 195 children eligible.

 - At Broadfields, we have used the funding to provide -